-As you already know, this year we’ve shifted from Qatar to Poland.
+As you already know, back in 2019 we’d temporarily shifted from Qatar to Poland.
 And what better way to celebrate moving to a different continent than by organizing a road trip with kids, somewhere new? 🙂 It started quite innocently, a simple idea to visit friends in Hamburg, Germany.
 Sounds basic, right?
 We thought so too, so the idea slowly evolved.
 It went something like this:

 Initial idea: “Let’s drive to Hamburg, stay 3 days and come back.”